MooshiMochi/ManhwaUpdatesBot/README.md

 `/chapters` - Get a list of chapters of a manga.\
 `/next_update_check` - Get the time until the next update check.\
 `/supported_websites` - Get a list of websites supported by the bot and the bot status on them.\
-`/stats` - View general bot stats.
+`/stats` - View general bot stats.\
+`/patreon` - View info about the benefits you get as a Patreon.

 ### Config Commands: